-Make your commits as small as possible.
-If you notice a coding style problem (e.g. white space changes) or another bug while fixing a bug, make a note to fix it afterwards in a separate commit.
+Make commits as small as possible.
+If while fixing a bug a coding style problem (e.g. white space changes) or another bug is found, make a note to fix it afterwards in a separate commit.

 For example, a link to a 20-comments discussion without a clearly extracted conclusion creates potential confusion.